sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### frontend: 75th_percentile_stream_latency_by_query_1h30m
+#### frontend: 75th_percentile_successful_stream_latency_by_query_1h30m

-<p class="subtitle">75th percentile stream latency by query over 1h30m</p>
+<p class="subtitle">75th percentile successful sentinel stream latency by query over 1h30m</p>

-- The 75th percentile search latency for sentinel queries, broken down by query.
+75th percentile time to first result for successful streaming sentinel queries, broken down by query.
 Useful for debugging whether a slowdown is limited to a specific type of query.

 This panel has no related alerts.